Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Moderate psychometabolism; ML 7th; Craft Universal Item, creator must have 10 ranks in Autohypnosis; Price 10,000 gp.

+### Shards
-**Shards:** These universal items are tiny fragments of cast-off crystal imprinted with minuscule bits of psionic power.
+These universal items are tiny fragments of cast-off crystal imprinted with minuscule bits of psionic power.
 Using a *shard* requires grasping it and projecting a command thought as a standard action (most *shards* telepathically whisper their command word into the minds of living creatures who handle them).
 A *shard* grants a temporary competence bonus on one specific skill, ranging from +1 to +10.
 The granted bonus lasts until the skill is used or 10 rounds pass, whichever comes first.
 Once its effect is activated, a *shard* disintegrates immediately, whether or not the bonus granted by the *shard* is eventually used.

 Moderate psychometabolism; ML 7th; Craft Universal Item, creator must have ranks in the specified skill at least equal to the imprinted bonus; Price 10 gp (+1), 40 gp (+2), 90 gp (+3), 160 gp (+4), 250 gp (+5), 360 gp (+6), 490 gp (+7), 640 gp (+8), 810 gp (+9), or 1,000 gp (+10).

+### Third Eyes
-**Third Eyes:** These objects appear as small crystals, always with at least one wide, flat facet, and contain a variety of powers.
+These objects appear as small crystals, always with at least one wide, flat facet, and contain a variety of powers.
 When the owner uses the proper command thought, the crystal adheres to the center of his forehead (the same command thought causes the *third eye* to disengage).
 Only one *third eye* can be worn at a time.

 A *third eye* is treated as eyewear or goggles for the purpose of determining which items can be worn on the body.